Accords-Library/v3.accords-library.com/README.md

 - `high-contrast-text`: add a shadow around the text to increase perceived contrast.
 - `prose`: apply typography rules.
 Useful for main text content
 - `error-message`: make the element flash with a red background.
-- `DEV_TODO`: completely hide the element.
-Useful if some element should remain in the codebase but shouldn't be visible on the page, such as WIP feature.

 ## CSS Component classes